-Quantum Machines raises $17.5M for its quantum orchestration platform – TechCrunch
+Quantum Machines raises $17.5M for its Quantum Orchestration Platform – TechCrunch

 The company says it will use the new funding to accelerate the adoption of its Quantum Orchestration Platform.
 This platform went live earlier this year.
 What makes it unique is that it’s a combination of custom hardware, which the company designed itself, and software tools that can be used to control virtually any quantum processor.
 To control a quantum processor, you also need a powerful classical computer, but traditional computers are ill-suited for this task, Quantum Machines argues, and it’ll take specialized hardware for classical computing to harness the power of quantum computing and run complex algorithms on these machines.

 “The classical layers of the quantum computer are the real unmet need.
-They are the bottleneck,” Quantum Machines co-founder Itamar Sivan told me when the platform launch.
+They are the bottleneck,” Quantum Machines co-founder Itamar Sivan told me when the platform launched.
 “We were really looking into what is holding the industry back.
 What are the things that we can do today to drive this industry forward, but that will also enable faster progress in the future.
 Since most of the focus in the last years has been devoted to quantum processors, it was only natural that you know we take on this challenge.”